+The survey pins were measured at monthly intervals from July to December 2009 and at six monthly intervals from June 2011 onwards.
 A comparison of the measurements taken from stations (MP1, MP2, MP3 and MP4) showed that zero cliff recession rates had occurred during the period August to November 2009.
-At recession point MP3 a cliff recession rate of 10 mm was noted to have occurred between July and August 2009, though zero recession rates have been recorded from August 2009 onwards.
-Over the period December 2009 to June 2011 survey data shows there has been no cliff recession along the surveyed locations.
+At recession point MP3 it was noted that a cliff recession loss of 10 mm had occurred between July and August 2009, though zero recession rates have been recorded from August 2009 onwards.
+Over the period June 2009 to June 2012 survey data shows there has been no cliff recession along the surveyed locations.
 Despite site photographs illustrating some degradation of the headscarp of Behavioural Unit II, the cliffs would currently seem to be in a stable condition.

 The results of the long-term inclinometer monitoring (I1 to I3) indicate both slopes, where instrumentation is installed on Behavioural Unit II and III, are in a stable condition.
 The replacement instrumentation BH7, located mid-slope of Behavioural Unit II, has shown that no ground movements have occurred between 8th September and 22nd October 2010.
-However, a comparison of the baseline reading taken by Mouchel of February 2011 and follow up readings of June 2011 show that 17 mm of movement has occurred between 12.0 and 10.0 metres depth.
+However, a comparison of the baseline reading taken by Mouchel of February 2011 and follow up readings up to June 2012 show that 26 mm (an increase of 6 mm since December 2011) of movement has occurred at 12.0 metres BGL, along a possibly developing slip plane, which coincides with the interface of a gravelly SAND overlying SANDSTONE.
 It is evident that there is some ground movement occurring at depth within Behavioural Unit II although degradation of these slopes has yet to be translated up slope as the headscarps have remained intact without further recession so far evident.